DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 🟢 **Media Access Control (MAC) Flooding**

 Addressing at the layer 2 interface is done by media access control (MAC) addresses using switches and hubs.
-Mac flooding is an attack to the network switches where the thread actor floods these devices with fake MAC addresses to compromise their security, when the MAC table reaches the allocated storage limit, it begins removing old addresses with the new ones which makes the switch unable to find the correct address for a packet and it will lead the switch to enter into a fail-open mode where the switch will now behave as a network hub.
+Mac flooding is an attack to the network switches where the threat actor floods these devices with fake MAC addresses to compromise their security, when the MAC table reaches the allocated storage limit, it begins removing old addresses with the new ones which makes the switch unable to find the correct address for a packet and it will lead the switch to enter into a fail-open mode where the switch will now behave as a network hub.

 Once the first part of the attack is completed and the switch is acting as a hub, it will forward the incoming data to all ports (broadcasting), as the attacker is a part of the network, the attacker will also get the data packets intended for the victim machine.
 The attacker will now be able to steal sensitive data from the communication of the victim and other computers.